cbednarski/lovm/README.md

 `lovm ssh` calls `ssh` with the IP address returned by `lovm ip`, but will pass through any additional flags directly to the underlying `ssh` command.
-The SSH prompt is interactive, so you can also type in your password.
+The SSH prompt is interactive, so you can also type in your password in response to a prompt.
 For example:

     lovm ssh -l root -i ~/.ssh/my_key.pem